 Our caring staff is here to help you if you have any questions!

-There are various treatment options for TMJ that Drs.
-Smith and Lee can utilize to improve the harmony and function of your jaw.
-Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
-Smith or Lee will determine the proper course of treatment.
+There are various treatment options for TMJ that Dr. Lee can utilize to improve the harmony and function of your jaw.
+Once an evaluation confirms a diagnosis of TMJ disorder, Dr. Lee will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care combined with professional care.

 The initial goals are to relieve the muscle spasms and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include: